 [Section 449 amended by No. 14 of 1996 s.
 4.]

-450. Gazettal of establishment of pounds or appointment or removal of poundkeeper to be evidence
+450. Pounds, poundkeepers and rangers, notice and proof of etc.

 The local government having the care, control, and management of a public pound shall cause public notice to be given of the establishment of the public pound, and the appointment or removal of poundkeepers and rangers, and a notice so given is prima facie evidence that the pound has been lawfully established, or that a poundkeeper or ranger has been lawfully appointed or removed, as the case may be.

 [Section 450 amended by No. 14 of 1996 s.
 4.]

-451. Local government may close pound or dismiss poundkeeper
+451. Closing pounds and dismissing poundkeepers or rangers

 (1) The local government having the care, control and management of a public pound may close the pound and dismiss the poundkeeper and rangers.